 Skip to content

-"Perpetual Pavement" is the name coined to describe a three-layer, flexible pavement design and construction concept.
-Application of the concept produces a deep-strength asphalt pavement that can resist structural fatigue distress for a long time (at least 50 years) and, thus, results in a long-lived pavement.
-These long-lasting structural bases can be economically maintained by replacing just the surface, never needing total removal and replacement.
+"Perpetual Pavement" is the name coined to describe a type of asphalt pavement designed, built, and maintained to last indefinitely without major structural rehabilitation or repair.
+Application of the concept produces a deep-strength flexible pavement that can resist structural fatigue distress for a long time (at least 50 years), resulting in a long-life pavement.
+Because there are no bottom-up distresses, structural integrity remains intact indefinitely.
+These long-lasting asphalt structures can be economically maintained by preserving and renewing just the top layer to address near surface distresses, never needing significant rehabilitation or reconstruction.

 Design of Perpetual Pavements can be accomplished through PerRoad 4.4 using mechanistic empirical design methodology.
 PerRoad has also been incorporated into PAVEXpress as a design module.